saaksh-iii/freelance-milestone-room/README.md

 ```

 Open `http://localhost:8080`.
 Replace the starter page with your application or
-keep its branded footer and metadata when adapting it to another framework.
+Keep its branded footer and metadata when adapting it to another framework.

 ## What works